himanu/System-Design-Patterns/Structural/Facade/README.md

 ### Different Classes/Interfaces
 1. **Facade Class**: It initializes, manages subsystem objects and provides useful methods for the client.
-2. **Client Class**: It contains buisness logic and uses the Facade class to use library/subsystem.
+2. **Client Class**: It contains business logic and uses the Facade class to use library/subsystem.
 3. **Subsystem Classes**: These are set of classes of the subsystem/library.

 ### UML Diagram